ros-navigation/docs.nav2.org/tuning/index.rst

 - ``SimpleGoalChecker``:  Accepts the goal as reached if the robot is within tolerance of either the goal orientation or the goal orientation + 180°.
 - ``GoalAngleCritic (MPPI Controller)``: Scores trajectories based on the minimum angular distance to either the goal orientation or the flipped orientation.

-We also **highly recommend** watching this ROSCon 2023 talk for more context: https://vimeo.com/879000809

 Nav2 Launch Options
 ===================